rdkcentral/rdkservices/docs/developerguide/Sourcefiles.md

-# 4. Source files
+# 4. Source Files

 Refer [FooPlugin.cpp](./FooPlugin/FooPlugin.cpp)

 ## Highlighting important sections from the Source file:

 - All Plugins support semantic versioning (Major.Minor.Patch) to track their changes.
 API_VERSION_NUMBER_MAJOR, API_VERSION_NUMBER_MINOR, API_VERSION_NUMBER_PATCH refer to macros defined in the plugin source file for semantic versioning.
 These should be updated when there are changes done to the plugin.
 For a new plugin that is ready for release, it should be set to 1.0.0

 - Refer to [RDK Services versioning](https://github.com/rdkcentral/RDKServices#versioning) for more details.